Baby Essentials for the First 3 Months You Can’t Forget About

 In my purse.
 In my stroller organizer.
 On my bedside table.

-Since I’ve started breastfeeding, I’ve felt extreme weakness and dehydration like I’ve never experienced before.
+Since I started breastfeeding, I’ve felt extreme weakness and dehydration like I’ve never experienced before.

 This Voss water bottle that I’ve been reusing for a few years has been a lifesaver!
-It’s extra large and made of glass so there’s no unwanted flavoring from the package.
+It’s extra large and made of glass so there’s no unwanted flavoring in the package.

 If I didn’t have this bottle, I would probably get this water bottle.
 My friends swear by this!
 They have multiple!

-This water bottle is also made of glass, but has this silicone sleeve for easier gripping.
-It has an opening that’s large enough to put ice cubes easily in if you overheat and just need to chomp on cubes.
+This water bottle is also made of glass but has a silicone sleeve for easier gripping.
+It has an opening large enough to easily put ice cubes in if you overheat and just need to chomp on them.

 43. Meals